zzz0906/LeetCode/README.md

 Then when facing it again we just use our hashset.
 It can solve a, aaa, aaaaa, aaaa, because a we have put it in the hash set !

 Genius!

+## 141. Linked List Cycle

+we can set a slow and fast pointer. slow = slow -> next, and fast = fast->next->next

+Then, if there is a cycle, it's clear that the two pointers will meet each other.

+Yes, accept!